terales/blackbird-docs/src/content/docs/sdk/conventions.md

 **Any input parameter that has a finite number of possible values, but which depend on the connection of the user, should have a dynamic data source defined.**

 Sometimes, to load the data of a data source, you need more information from the user.
 An example of this would be a structure where projects can have multiple jobs.
 In order to show a dynamic dropdown for all the jobs in the project, the API and underlying code requires the Project ID first.
 In these cases you should use [dynamic data sources with advanced context](/sdk/datasources/#advanced-context).
 Be very mindful when using advanced contexts though, as there are cases where you think an advanced context would be useful while in actuality it blocks the user from building its workflow.
 And example of this is a dropdown for adding language information when uploading a file.
 It would seem that loading the configured files on the project is a good idea, but the user may be building a workflow where the Project ID is coming from a different step.
 The user thus cannot select a project before selecting a language.
-Thus the language dropdown should not depend on the projct but on all possible languages.
+Thus the language dropdown should not depend on the project but on all possible languages.

 As a rule of thumb, only **add advanced context dropdowns if you are certain that all dependent information is always known at the time of building a bird**.

+Finally, dynamic data sources could in theory return hundreds of items when combined with pagination.
+That is not desirable in Blackbird as the user will be waiting longer to see their suggestions.
+Instead, **dynamic data sources should only return at most one API pagination size of data**.
+This is also because the user is encouraged to use the search feature in the dropdown. **The search input to dynamic data sources should trigger a filtering of data in the code**, preferably by using query parameters in API endpoints.

 ## 6. Actions